whlapinel/separate-setting-manager/progress-log.md

+## 1/4:

+- Yesterday I made some progress with the class details / editing screen.

+- Spent way too much time messing with CSS group-hover/{name} and couldn't get it working.
+Decided to give up and not try to hide buttons with CSS.

+- Can now delete student, testEvents from class-details screen.

 ## 1/2:

 - Made a big mistake thinking I'd be able to use Clerk for role management and authorization.
 Didn't realize it would cost me $100 a month until I had already implemented it in the code.
 NICE!
 But I improved my original authorization code a bit in the process of re-writing it, so there's the bright side.